sematext/docs/docs/dashboards/chart-builder.md

 ## Filter by

-Filter section is used to specify a criteria that is used to find only matching datapoints.
+The Filter section is used to specify criteria that are used to find matching data points.
 Suppose you collect data from multiple hosts but you'd like to see a chart containing only 2 of them (`host1` and `host2`).
-You have to pick the right filter in the [Filter by](#filterby) section.
+You have to pick the right filter in the [Filter by](#filter-by) section.
 You chose tag name `os.host` and 2 tag values `host1` and `host2`.

 You can use [variables](#variables) as tag values so they can be configured dynamically from the report level.

 ## Group by

-In the [Group by](#gruopby) section you choose what data series to group on the graph.
+In the [Group by](#gruop-by) section you choose what data series to group on the graph.
 For example, if you choose the `os.host` tag and aggregation in `Aggregation` field you choose `all separately` the chart will show a data series for each host separately.
 Each data series is made up of the selected metric on a particular host.